Pinetree Secondary School

 Pinetree Secondary School is a high school in School District 43 Coquitlam.
 It is located in Coquitlam, British Columbia across from Lafarge Lake, Town Centre Park and next to the David Lam Campus of Douglas College, Pinetree shares several facilities with the Coquitlam Parks and Leisure Services and Douglas College, namely the gymnasium and outdoor fields.
-Current Prime Minister Justin Trudeau was briefly a substitute teacher at the school in 1998.
+Former Prime Minister Justin Trudeau was briefly a substitute teacher at the school in 1998.

 Academics

 Pinetree offers a wide range of courses in Mathematics, Science, Humanities, and Arts.
 In addition to regular courses, it offers Honours courses in some of these departments.

 Mathematics

 Pinetree actively participates in a variety of mathematics competitions and frequently achieves high rankings.